 A short time later, before the unknown perils of dusk befell us, we arrived at Belagrita Palace.
 Yes, the very same hotel that has been previously but indirectly mentioned.
 The hotel that we would, later that night… sleep at.
 Dun, dun, dunnn!
 (Queue sinister smoke and eerie music).

 Once there, to further prove our steadfast dispositions, we strolled about a bit before devouring a positively gigantic and delicious pizza at Proper Pizza.
-We even interacted with some of the welcoming, friendly, hilarious, and thoughtful locals before once again mounting our faithful, green, petrol-powered steed, to disappear into the darkness of night.
+We even interacted with some of the welcoming, friendly, hilarious, and thoughtful locals before once again mounting our faithful, green, petrol-powered steed and disappearing into the darkness of night.

 The next morning we awoke, fully alive, and well-rested, warm and cozy in our bed, suffering nothing either sinister, nefarious, or untoward.
 Indeed, just the opposite.
 But the day had just begun.

 As we were checking out of this beautiful new hotel, with its warm, welcoming, and incredibly pleasant staff, we were informed, much to our surprise, that breakfast was included with our stay.
 And, my God, what a feast!

 We were plied with a stellar, multi-course meal fit for revered deities.
 Two tables had to be pushed together to facilitate the delivery of this Epicurean barrage (unfortunately we didn’t get a picture, but trust us, this was something else).

 With light hearts and heavy stomachs we dragged our entirely satiated selves to the trusty chariot, slowly mounted our perches, and set course for amazing Apollonia, an archaeological site of classical antiquity, located in what was once southern Illyria, near the modern-day town of Fier.